Writing has the power to make or break a career and to enhance or undermine a leader’s reputation.

 Good writing can boost powers of persuasion and increase influence.
 It can also make you more effective and efficient at work because it means you land a message first time.
 We’ve all experienced frustrating email exchanges where a lack of understanding and clarity in one message spirals into a ‘reply all’ frenzy, ruffling feathers and sapping time and energy.

 There are many forms of writing at work – emails, long reports, presentations, speeches, blogs and memos – and each requires slightly different skills.
 But the principles of good writing remain the same.
 Good writing is good writing.
 Full stop.
-In essence, we can look to Victorian poet and critic Matthew Arnold here, who defined good writing in the simplest terms possible: "Have something to say and say it well."
+We should bear in mind the deceptively simple advice of Victorian poet and critic Matthew Arnold, who said, “Have something to say and say it well.”

-Because one of the problems with some business writing is that there may be no need for it to exist in the first place.
-This is especially true with emails, when it might be better to pick up the phone or walk over to someone's desk instead.
+One of the problems with some business writing is that there may be no need for it to exist in the first place.
+This is especially true with emails when it might be better to pick up the phone or walk over to someone’s desk instead.

-As we’ve seen, writing the truth and being clear about what we write is essential in building trust at work.
+As we’ve seen, writing the truth and being clear about what we write are essential in building trust at work.

-Look out for writing in the passive tense, rather than the active tense, especially if you're apologising or have done something wrong.
+Be wary of writing in the passive voice, rather than the active voice, especially if you’re apologising or have done something wrong.
 To avoid vague or confusing meanings, add the right level of detail to your words.

-The passive tense makes the reader wonder if you have something to hide, whereas the active tense inspires trust.
+The passive tense makes the reader wonder whether you have something to hide, whereas the active tense inspires trust.
 The active tense always follows the same structure: subject, verb, object.
 And it tends to be a shorter, simpler sentence.
-Your passive sentences will rely on 'to be', so watch out for ‘is’, ‘was’, ‘were’, ‘are’, am being smuggled in.
+Your passive sentences will rely on ‘to be’, so watch out for ‘is’, ‘was’, ‘were’, ‘are’ and ‘am’ being smuggled in.